-We therefore seek to develop a Passing Style Container (PSC), which explores the various factors known to affect parameter passing styles.
+We therefore seek to develop a Passing Style Container (PSC) which explores the various factors known to affect parameter passing styles.
 Also, we identify values of factors (known to affect parameter passing styles) that are predicted to yield good performance.
 In addition, we develop functions (operations) for manipulating the PSC.
-Some of the permissible operations on the PSC include:
+Some of the permissible operations on the PSC include the following: